Hilarywambwa/Zomato-Food-Delivery-Analysis/README.md

 ## Usage
 - **SQL Scripts**: Execute the scripts in a SQL client (e.g., pgAdmin, DBeaver) to clean and analyze the data.
 - **Tableau Dashboard**: Open the Tableau workbook to explore the interactive visualizations.
 Use the vehicle type filter to compare Motorcycle, Scooter, and Electric Scooter performance.
-- **GitHub**: Clone this repository to access the SQL scripts and adapt them for your own analysis.

 ## Contact
 - Email: wambwahilary@gmail.com